POL 07.60.01 - Parking and Transportation Ordinances

 b.
 Service providers who are performing maintenance or repair to campus infrastructure, buildings or equipment must purchase a parking permit to park on campus.
 Salespersons must purchase a parking permit to park on campus

 c.
 Public Service Companies performing repairs or surveys of utility infrastructures are not required to purchase a parking permit if they have a visible logo displaying their company name and service on the vehicle.
 Vehicles must park in parking spaces, and may not pull up on curbs, sidewalks, landscape areas or other no parking areas, or block traffic while performing their duties.
 The work performed may not exceed a frequency that requires the vehicle to be on campus for more than one day per week.
 Work that requires use of parking or may impact parking for longer periods must be reviewed and approved by Transportation.
-Failure to make appropriate parking arrangements will be considered in violation of this Ordinance
+Failure to make appropriate parking arrangements shall be considered in violation of this Ordinance

 3.4.4 Special approval is required for the following permits: